The Impact of Flat Feet Orthotic

 The measurements included ECGs, systolic

-, pulse rates, and oxygen consumption.
+and diastolic blood pressures, pulse rates, and oxygen consumption.
 Energy

 cost of walking was calculated by multiplying the milliliters of oxygen consumed